infuerno/infuerno.github.io/_posts/2018-01-17-pluralsight-building-applications-with-asp-dot-net-mvc-4.md

     - `Html.ActionLink("LinkText", "ActionName", new { id=item.Id })`
     - `Html.ActionLine("LinkText", "ActionName", "ControllerName", new { id=item.Id }, null)` to specify a different controller (if you forget the last parameter, the override with `htmlAttributes` for the last parameter, not `routeValues` will be chosen)
     - the `htmlAttributes` parameter allows you to specify extra attributes e.g. `target="_blank"` i.e. `new { target="_blank" }`
-* By default in a controller you would expect any `id` paramter to relate to the entity for this controller. `public ActionResult Index([Bind(Prefix="id")] int restaurantId)` will allow the parameter to be bound called `id` and keep this simple in views and routes, but also make it explicit that this is not the id of a review, but the id of a restaurant in the actual controller.
+* By default in a controller you would expect any `id` parameter to relate to the entity for this controller. `public ActionResult Index([Bind(Prefix="id")] int restaurantId)` will allow the parameter to be bound called `id` and keep this simple in views and routes, but also make it explicit that this is not the id of a review, but the id of a restaurant in the actual controller.
 * EF doesn't load up associated child collections automatically
 * Adding the keyword `virtual` to the model definition of the child collection e.g. `public virtual ICollection<RestaurantReview> Reviews { get; set; }`.
 A wrapper will now be created to intercept calls to the Reviews property to ensure these are now loaded via a second call to the database.
 Two queries instead of one may be a worry - if so read this on eager loading: http://msdn.microsoft.com/en-US/data/jj574232